DylanCore13/Active-Directory-Preparing-Infrastructure/README.md

 <img width="1188" height="454" alt="image" src="https://github.com/user-attachments/assets/f47c39cd-08af-42ad-baa6-fe62f89f91ab" />

-Next go to start menu search up run and open it up and search up again "wf.msc" to open up windows firewall and then we'll disable domain profile, private profile, and public profile firewalls by clicking on windows defender firewall properties and going from there.
+Next go to start menu search up "run" and open it up and search up again "wf.msc" to open up windows firewall and then we'll disable domain profile, private profile, and public profile firewalls by clicking on windows defender firewall properties and going from there.

 <img width="1211" height="578" alt="image" src="https://github.com/user-attachments/assets/692e92ef-de44-4b69-b8e1-a48a14a35ebc" />

 Finally we are going change the DNS settings and NIC to point to DC-1 private IP address, so first we'll get DC-1's private address and you'll copy it.
-From there you go to client-1 VM in Azure by goin ginto the VM's network -> network settings -> and you'll click on the NIC -> DNS servers.
+From there you go to client-1 VM in Azure by going into the VM's network -> network settings -> and you'll click on the NIC -> DNS servers.
 It'll show two options, "Inherit from virtual network" or "Custom", you'll click custom and paste the DC-1 private IP address in there.